Homemade Hash Browns

 - Place into a large mixing bowl and toss with cornstarch, salt, black pepper, onion powder and granulated garlic.

-- Heat 2 tablespoon oil and 1 tablespoon butter in a large cast iron skillet or similar over medium high heat.
+- Heat 2 Tbsp oil and 1 Tbsp butter in a large cast iron skillet or similar over medium high heat.

 - Remove to paper towels and cook in batches, adding additional oil and butter to the skillet between each batch.